Step 1: Identifying HDB blocks that require lift upgrading

 Upgrading of existing lifts

 Once the new lift is operational, we will begin upgrading the existing lifts.
-This usually takes around 9 months, and 1 of the existing lifts may be permanently shut down.
+This usually takes around nine months, and one of the existing lifts may be permanently shut down.

 In general, after upgrading, you will enjoy faster lifts with improved lighting.